-Best drinks for your smile
+Best drinks for your teeth

-Beer lovers are in luck.
-Speaking with Good Housekeeping, Dr. Joseph Banker, founder of Creative Dental Care, explained that the high water content and low acidity levels in light, low-carb beer make these brews a relatively safer option when it comes to dental health, especially compared to darker beers.
-Up the clean-smile factor by selecting beers that are also light in color to side-step potential surface stains on your teeth's enamel.
+Speaking with Good Housekeeping, Dr. Joseph Banker, founder of Creative Dental Care, explained that the high water content and relatively low acidity levels in light, low-carb beer make these brews a relatively safer option when it comes to dental health, especially compared to darker beers.
+Up the clean-smile factor by selecting beers that are also light in color to sidestep potential surface stains on your teeth's enamel.

 Gin and tonic

-That being said, this drink doesn't entirely land in the safe zone — the carbonation in the tonic can also contribute to dental damage.
+That being said, this drink doesn't entirely land in the safe zone — the carbonation in the tonic can contribute to dental damage.
 Make it a little better for your smile by loading up on the ice, which will water the drink down, and ditching acidic citrus garnishes like lime wedges.

-Worst cocktails for your dental health
+Worst alcoholic drinks for your dental health

 Whiskey and coke

+Famously, Coke does a pretty good job cleaning corroded battery terminals in a pinch, so you can probably imagine what it can do to your teeth.
 As Wine Folly noted, Coca-Cola, with its harsh mix of carbonation and sugar, has a pH level of 2.5, which is about as low as it goes for beverages.
 Whiskey is no acidic angel, either.
 Both of these ingredients also have dark colors, too, which can worsen the risk for surface-level stains.

 They epitomize acidity with both the liquid contents and garnishes.
 Consider what gets mixed in with this drink: vodka, tomato juice, Worcestershire sauce and hot sauce, among other spicy and acidic ingredients.
-Top the glass off with garnishes like pickles and pepperoni, and you're sipping on a dental death trap.
+Top the glass off with garnishes like pickles and pepperoncini, and you're sipping on a dental death trap.

 To be sure, Bloody Marys do have one saving grace: celery sticks.
 Not only are they packed with nutrients, but as NBC News explained, these crunchy veggies are abrasive and scrub your teeth with each bite.
-Basically, when you munch on celery, you're also somewhat whitening your teeth.
+Basically, when you munch on celery, you're also casually whitening your teeth.